-MGs is one of the most common funding instruments across both developed and developing economies used in fostering innovation.
+SMGs are one of the most common funding instruments across both developed and developing economies used in fostering innovation.
 Table 1 below summarizes the main characteristics of the program.

-2 Innovativeness can refer to products and services, as well as to the technology and process.
+&lt;sup>2 Innovativeness can refer to products and services, as well as to the technology and process.

-Table 1: Startup Matching Grants
+Table 1: Startup Matching Grants Program - Main Characteristics

-Startup Matching Grants Objective Stimulate development of new innovative Startup/early-stage enterprises Recipient Early-stage, private, small- enterprises, less than 2 years old Grant size Up to GEL 100'000 Duration Up to 12 months Co-financing (financial contribution) At least 10% of total project costs preferably from private , and excluding public grant sources .
-Potential increase of co- financing to 15% in following CFPs based on demand.
+Startup Matching Grants Objective Stimulate development of new innovative Startup/early-stage enterprises Recipient Early-stage, private, small- enterprises, less than 2 years old Grant size Up to GEL 100'000 Duration Up to 12 months Co-financing (financial contribution) At least 10% of total project costs preferably from private, and excluding public grant sources.